ian6ft5/YoutubeAlarmClock/README.md

     3. create shortcut to appsettings.json on user's desktop to edit alarms without searching for file
     4. import a scheduled task from .xml file
 * A version for Linux/Mac users, eventually(?)
+* A Windows service vision.
+Add it to services so it's always running, it will check periodically how much time until it needs to start, and windows can restart it automatically if it fails.
+* A method to skip days as desired, something more elegant than not having that day as a key in appsettings.json